leonardo1710/PRG2DesignPrinciplesSS23/src/main/java/at/ac/fhcampuswien/liskov_substitution/Task.md

   * Invariants of the supertype must be preserved in a subtype
   * History constraint of the supertype must be preserved in a subtype

-You can find more information and code examples about the LSP [here](https://www.baeldung.com/java-liskov-substitution-principle).
+You can find more information and code examples about the LSP [here](https://www.baeldung.com/java-liskov-substitution-principle) and [here](https://blog.codavel.com/2018/09/25/liskov-substitution-principle).

 ### Code Smells
 How to identify if a subtype is not substitutable for its supertype?